MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 }
 ```

-Let's try to make requests:
+Let's try making requests:
 ```
 > curl payment.service/inventory
 ```

-From now on, the response will have a `[MS]` prefix that we have added to the sample data automatically registered in the microservice.
+From this point on, the response will have a ``[MS]`` prefix that we have added to the example data that was automatically added to the microservice.

-In case of any problem, you can always do a rollback and redirect the requests back to the monolith.
+In case of any problems you can always rollback and redirect the requests back to the monolith.

 ```
 > docker-compose -f  Example_1/1_docker-compose-proxy.yml up -d